Crank it up. Suspend what is dull and indifferent.

 A fixed mindset and the person who sees things in black and white (aka the perfectionist) leads to an intense fear of failure.

-The growth mindset and the person who treasures the full part of the
+The growth mindset and the person who treasures the full part of the glass (aka the optimist) leads to perceiving life, even failure, as a learning opportunity.

 DWYL is not a directive on self-improvement.
 It’s not a career path mantra.
 It’s an inside game that moves us through the world of pleasure and muck with a heart first attitude that inspires the likes of kindness, fulfillment, interest and attraction.